JDLabOrg/IUManual-EN/advanced_scenario_mode.rst

 .. image:: resource/scenario/ic_SB_screen.png

-Displays screen definition about selected page.
+Displays **Screen Definition** about selected page.
 You can add or change content in screen description or exception area.